z3ht/haunted-tiles/README.md

 `src` contains backend code (executed by the server)

-`build.sh` should be executed after finishing code (the server runs this automatically once a minute)
+`build.sh` executes code (the server runs this automatically once a minute) [add this to your run configuration]

 `setup.sh` automatically sets up environment